Are you looking for a possible remedy for epididymitis? Perhaps something that might provide a little relief? You have come to the right place!

 Colloidal Silver: If you decide to take colloidal silver, it is generally accepted that it can be taken as one ounce during a twenty-four hour period.
 This is the “therapeutic” colloidal silver dosage and is considered safe as long as it is not taken for extended periods of time.
 Small amounts taken daily as a tonic will give what some call a second immune system but this amount tends to be about one teaspoon and taken separate from meals.
 If you would like more specific information, Dr. Mercola has a decent article about it here.

-Do this protocol for no less than 30 days.
+When you try something, try it for no less than 30 days unless you experience side effects or unless directed otherwise by your doctor.
 You may begin to feel better in many ways within the first week or two, but continue on for at least the full 30 days to ensure that the treatment was a success.
-Personally, I would recommend no less than six months, with a 3 day break ever other month.
-If you decide that you’re going to seek autophagy, just take your supplements with your meals.

 Remember that recovery (regardless of allopathic or naturopathic means) can take weeks, if not months.
 If at any time, things are getting worse, or simply not getting better, you should go back to your physician or specialist because there may be an underlying condition that needs to be addressed.